Heathwood

 Heathwood features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 91.3% of all households, including 61.9% couples with children, 19.3% couples without children, and 9.0% single parent families.
-Non-family households account for the remaining 8.7%, with lone person households at 6.6% and group households comprising 2.2%.
+Family households constitute 91.3% of all households, including 61.9% couples with children, 19.3% couples without children, and 9.0% single parent families.
+Non-family households account for the remaining 8.7%, with lone person households at 6.6% and group households comprising 2.2% of the total.
 The median household size is 3.4 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households